numaneto/AzNetwork-Labs/README.md

 The main goal of this repo is cetralize lab missions from Azure Networking rampup.

 ### Requirements:

-  •	1 hour per week – For 1x1 meetings and labs discussions.
+ -1 hour per week – For 1x1 meetings and labs discussions.

-  •	Azure Subscription.
+ -Azure Subscription.

-  •	Azure Platform and Portal overall Knowledge.
+ -Azure Platform and Portal overall Knowledge.

 ### Desirable skills:
   •	TCP/IP Basic understanding.